ahbnr/PolygonArt/README.md

 ### Installation
 Follow the official [installation guide](https://docs.haskellstack.org/en/stable/install_and_upgrade/) of stack.
-If you use Arch Linux, the following command should do:
+If you're using Arch Linux, the following command should do:

 ```console
 pacman -S stack